Dodge Colt: Second generation (1974–1977)

 A four-speed manual or three-speed automatic remained available, although the original Borg-Warner automatic transmission was replaced by Chrysler's own Torqueflite unit in the 2-liter version.
 The Torqueflite later supplanted the old Borg-Warner unit entirely.
 For 1977 a five-speed manual became available (standard in the GT and Carousel coupes).
-The Carousel, introduced in 1975 along with larger bumpers, was more luxurious and carried a blue and white paint job.
+The Carousel, introduced in 1975 along with larger bumpers, was more luxurious and carried special blue and white paint.
 For 1977, the "Silent Shaft" version of the smaller engine became available and was fitted as standard equipment in GT and Carousels.
 The introduction of the new Dodge Colt "Mileage Maker" meant there was a mix of second and third generation models in 1977.
 The second-generation 2-door hardtops and wagons continued to be offered alongside the new 2- and 4-door "Mileage Makers".
 The wagon was also available with an "Estate" package that included woodgrain applique on the body sides and adjustable reclining front seats.

 This model was also sold as the Dodge Colt 1600 GS in South Africa, only as a two-door hardtop coupé.

-In Canada, the second-generation Dodge Colt was also available as the Plymouth Cricket for the 1974 and 1975 model years.
-All 1974 and 1975 Crickets wore the grille that came standard on 1974 - 1977 Dodge Colt station wagons.
-All Colt body styles were shared with the Cricket, with the Cricket equivalent of the Colt GT being called Cricket Formula S. These second-generation, Canada-only Crickets were rebadged as Plymouth Colts for 1976.
+In Canada, the second-generation Dodge Colt was rebadged as the Plymouth Cricket for the 1974 and 1975 model years — not to be confused with the rebadged Hillman Avenger, marketed in the United States for model years 1971-1973 without success.
+All Canadian Crickets for model years 1974-1975 wore the grille from the 1974-1977 Dodge Colt station wagons.
+All Colt body styles were shared with the Cricket, with the Cricket equivalent of the Colt GT marketed as the Cricket Formula S. These second-generation, Canada-only Crickets were rebadged as Plymouth Colts for 1976.